shoyab01/Music-Player/README.md

 - Dark Theme Style with wallpaper as background
 - Plays mp3 and wav files
 - List view of songs from phone memory
-- Seekbar that adds a draggable thumb to set the value for current progress
+- Seekbar that adds a draggable thumb to set the value for current progress of song
 - Marquee text for song name

 # APK